 UKIP Greater Manchester has been growing steadily over the last decade.
 In 2014 there was a huge break-through when the vote share for UKIP was substantially higher than ever before, electing a large number of MEPs.

 In 2015 the polls were less friendly, predominantly due to the negative national press.
 In 2016 we saw results in the Council elections increase or stay the same, with a few votes being lost to Labour in Trafford.
+The 2017 General Election was a nightmare for UKIP and showed quite how substantially the party was letting down its grassroots supporters.
+Thankfully under Henry Bolton we will reverse this and once again become a Party for the people.

 If you live in Greater Manchester and would like to join, please contact this website and I would be happy to pass your details across to the relevant person.